ErpNetDocs/info/features/applications/data-warehouse.md

 What’s more – your team will appreciate the [chat functionality](https://info.erp.net/features/community/chatter.html) that helps colleagues be in sync and discuss real-time what information needs an update, debate over field values, or analyze sales data on the go.
 Apart from being a collaboration tool, you can also use the chat as a simple project management tool to assign tasks to team members, send notifications, and track task execution.

-## Multiple Excel files are a thing of the past
+## Multiple spreadsheet files are a thing of the past

 Summing it up – in addition to being the data powerhouse of your business, *Data Warehouse* helps teams conduct complex data operations in a simple, yet effective manner.
 Managers can make data-driven decisions based on financial and operating reporting grounded on data from different sources and systems that is stored and analyzed within the @@name platform and its native BI functionality.